 “Covering 242,242 ha, 145 km northwest of Puerto Natales, this national park is a UNESCO Biosphere Reserve and a huge, huge draw for its diverse wildlife and spectacular surroundings.
-Taking its name from the Tehuelche word Paine, meaning ‘blue’, the park encompasses stunning scenery, with constantly changing views of peaks, glaciers and icebergs, vividly coloured lakes of turquoise, ultramarine and grey, and quiet green valleys filled with wild flowers.
-In the centre of the park is one of the most impressive mountain areas on earth, a granite massif from which rise oddly shaped peaks of over 2600 m, known as the Torres (towers) and Cuernos (horns) of Paine.“
+Taking its name from the Tehuelche word Paine, meaning ‘blue’, the park encompasses stunning scenery, with constantly changing views of peaks, glaciers and icebergs, vividly colored lakes of turquoise, ultramarine and grey, and quiet green valleys filled with wildflowers.
+In the center of the park is one of the most impressive mountain areas on earth, a granite massif from which rise oddly shaped peaks of over 2600 m, known as the Torres (towers) and Cuernos (horns) of Paine.“ Read more

 “Torres del Paine is Chile’s most-visited national park, and deservedly so.
-It is located 70 miles (a few hours’ drive) north of Puerto Natales and about 225 miles NW of Punta Arenas.
-It comprises nearly 600,000 acres of astonishing landscape, from golden pampas to milky turqouise lakes, to a giant bi-color massif to the torres themselves, soaring granite towers.
+It is located 70 miles (a few hours drive) north of Puerto Natales and about 225 miles NW of Punta Arenas.
+It comprises nearly 600,000 acres of astonishing landscape, from golden pampas to milky turquoise lakes, to a giant bi-color massif to the Torres themselves, soaring granite towers.
 The vast size of the park means that even though the number of visitors is rising every year, it’s not that hard to find a piece of solitude just for yourself (but you must stay on the marked trails).”
+Read more

-There are different versions over the origin of the word “Paine.”
-Some say it’s a word in the tehuelche vocabulary that means blue.
+There are different versions of the origin of the word “Paine”.
+Some say it’s a word in the Tehuelche vocabulary that means blue.
 Others contend the towers are named after a Welsh mountain climber, Paine, a not entirely unlikely possibility.
-Parts of nearby Argentina’s Patagonia are populated by Welsh settlers, who despite having spoken Spanish as their first language for several generations, are abundantly represented by families named Paine, Jones, Evans and Jenkins.
+Parts of nearby Argentina’s Patagonia are populated by Welsh settlers, who despite having spoken Spanish as their first language for several generations, are abundantly represented by families named Paine, Jones, Evans, and Jenkins.

 Its height varies from 50 to 3050 m above sea level.